 Regardless of your Roomba model, performing basic cleanup is necessary from time to time.
 Cleaning the dust bin after 2 weeks or so is necessary.
 The dust filter has to be cleaned too.

 A small scissor can be used to cut off hair and pet fur that gets stuck in the side wheels or rotating brushes of the device.
 Be careful so that you do not damage the brushes.

 6. How can you easily Clean Roomba Filter?

-- Brand New Replacement Product, Works as Genuine Parts.
-Easy to charge and connect APS battery...
+- 【SUPERIORITY】Brand New Replacement Product, work as Genuine Parts.
+Safeguard features against...

 8. How long can a Roomba take for Cleaning a Room?

 It is hard to say exactly how much time Roomba botvac will take to clean up a room.
-It depends on the size of the room, the condition of the floor and amount of obstacles.
+It depends on the size of the room, the condition of the floor, and the number of obstacles.
 The flooring surface is also a factor here.
-The device may need more time in cleaning carpets than hardwood or tiled floors.
+The device may need more time to clean carpets than hardwood or tiled floors.

 9. What exactly is Roomba Diagnostic Mode?